Ionic bonding: Formation

 Ionic bonding can result from a redox reaction when atoms of an element (usually metal), whose ionization energy is low, give some of their electrons to achieve a stable electron configuration.
 In doing so, cations are formed.
 An atom of another element (usually nonmetal) with greater electron affinity accepts one or more electrons to attain a stable electron configuration, and after accepting electrons an atom becomes an anion.
 Typically, the stable electron configuration is one of the noble gases for elements in the s-block and the p-block, and particular stable electron configurations for d-block and f-block elements.
 The electrostatic attraction between the anions and cations leads to the formation of a solid with a crystallographic lattice in which the ions are stacked in an alternating fashion.
-In such a lattice, it is usually not possible to distinguish discrete molecular units, so that the compounds formed are not molecular in nature.
+In such a lattice, it is usually not possible to distinguish discrete molecular units, so that the compounds formed are not molecular.
 However, the ions themselves can be complex and form molecular ions like the acetate anion or the ammonium cation.

 For example, common table salt is sodium chloride.
 When sodium (Na) and chlorine (Cl) are combined, the sodium atoms each lose an electron, forming cations (Na+), and the chlorine atoms each gain an electron to form anions (Cl−).
 These ions are then attracted to each other in a 1:1 ratio to form sodium chloride (NaCl).